Blue-AuroraCN/intent_recognition/README.md

 - **Research Contribution**: Provide valuable data for researchers studying cross-cultural psychology and student well-being.
 - **Policy Development**: Inform policy decisions related to international student programs and support services.

 The technical expertise demonstrated in this project spans data collection, preprocessing, analysis, and machine learning application to real-world psychological challenges, showcasing a comprehensive approach to solving complex social issues through technology.
+The high accuracy of the intent recognition model (97.68%) demonstrates the potential for practical implementation in university support systems.